Kreidl/selfservice_multicloud/README.md

 Otherwise the namespace needs to be defined in every command

 ## If you want to contribute feel free to open issue so I can see

+## Update API
+Update swagger.yaml in AWS VM service<br/>
+Installation: npm install @openapitools/openapi-generator-cli -g<br/>
+Run generate.sh under frontend/src/app/api to update API